 The flu shot can vary in effectiveness from year to year and from person to person, but the overall effectiveness of the shot is between 40% and 60% when most circulating flu viruses are well-matched to the vaccine.
 Even though the shot is not 100% effective, it’s still very important to get the flu shot.

 The flu shot not only prevents many individuals from getting the flu, but it also prevents anyone that person would have infected from becoming ill, and so on.
-The fewer people that get sick, the less it spreads, a phenomenon called herd immunity.
+The fewer people that get sick, the less it spreads.

 The vaccine also helps to protect against the serious complications of the flu, even if a vaccinated person does become infected.
-During the flu season of 2016-2017, the flu shot is estimated to have prevented 5.3 million influenza illnesses, 2.6 million influenza-associated medical visits, and 85,000 influenza-associated hospitalizations.
+During the flu season of 2018-2019, the flu shot is estimated to have prevented 4.4 million flu illnesses, 2.3 million influenza-associated medical visits, and 58,000 influenza-associated hospitalizations.
 The flu vaccine saves children’s lives and has been shown to reduce flu-related PICU stays for children by 74%.

 You should get your flu shot by the end of October each year, but because it takes two weeks to become effective after the injection, earlier is better.
 “If you wait until others in your community start coming down with the flu, you’ll leave yourself vulnerable during the window between the time you get the shot and the time the protection kicks in,” Dr. Dharmarajan explains.

 Even if you missed the October “deadline,” it’s not too late to get vaccinated.
 The flu season runs into May, so it’s better late than never.